malzzz/proxybrigade/README.md

 Description
 -----------
-This is kind of a useless repo; however, it's one of the first thing's I wrote, so I'll just keep it here for posterity's sake.
+This is kind of a useless repo; however, it's one of the first things I wrote when learning Python, so it has some nostalgia value (even though, as a general principle, I'm not a fan of dynamically-typed languages).

 This is a utility for getting proxy servers.
 It has functions for getting either private or public proxy servers.
 If you need private proxy servers, it can instantiate a specified number of AWS EC2 instances that run tinyproxy.
 If public proxy servers are acceptable, it will retrieve a list of proxies and test them sequentially until the specified number is reached.